brooksjoey/Daemon-Accord/sales/PILOT_PROPOSAL.md

 ### Week 1: Setup and Initial Workflows

 **Days 1-2: Setup**
-- Deploy Accord Engine on your infrastructure (or ours)
+- Deploy Daemon Accord on your infrastructure (or ours)
 - Configure domain policies and rate limits
 - Set up webhook endpoints for alerts
 - Train team on API usage